New Renters Rights Bill Explained for UK Landlords and Tenants

 Long-term leases can benefit landlords by ensuring consistent rental income and reducing tenant turnover costs.

-3. Ensuring Compliance with Property Standards
+3. Meet Property Standards

 To meet the higher property maintenance standards, landlords should: